wonderjar/vue-multi-layered-choose/README.md

 contentItems | Array | The content items which will be displayed on the body.
-You need change this after every path change displayProp | String | The name of the property in path item and content item which is used to display, eg. 'name' of person object isEnterable | Function | A function to judge whether a item is enterable
+You need change this after every path change displayProp | String | The name of the property in path item and content item which is used to display, eg. 'name' of person object isEnterable | Function | A function to judge whether a item is enterable isDirectlyChoosable | Function | A function to judge whether a item can be choosed directly maxHeight | String | If the list height exceed this, the list will be scrollable, eg. '16px'

 ### Events
 Event | Description | Parameters